Grace Hall Hemingway: Family and career

 On October 1, 1896, Hall married Clarence Hemingway.
 The couple moved into Ernest Hall's large home.
-At the time of her marriage, Hall Hemingway had over fifty voice pupils and gave music and voice lessons, wrote sheet music, and directed the children's church choir and the orchestra at the First Congregational Church of Oak Park.
-She also sang in concerts and was a soloist with the church choir.
-She earned quite a bit more money from her music lessons than her husband did as a doctor.
-According to her daughter, Marcelline, she was earning up to $1000 a month at one point, while her husband, just starting out in his profession, was bringing in $50 a month.
+At the time of her marriage, Hall Hemingway had over 50 voice pupils and gave music and voice lessons, wrote sheet music, and directed the children's church choir and the orchestra at the First Congregational Church of Oak Park.
+She also sang in concerts, and she was a soloist with the church choir.
+She earned more money from her music lessons than her husband did as a doctor.
+According to her daughter Marcelline, she was earning up to $1,000 per month at one point, while her husband, just starting in his profession, was bringing in $50 per month.

 The Hall house is the birthplace of the three oldest Hemingway children: Marcelline in 1898, Ernest in 1899, and Ursula in 1902.
 Madelaine (Sunny) was born in 1904 at their Walloon Lake cottage in Michigan.
 All the Hemingway children were delivered by their father.
-Their mother did not participate in the domestic chores in the Hemingway household but their father often cooked, planned meals, helped with laundry and did seasonal canning.
+Their mother did not participate in the domestic chores in the Hemingway household, but their father often cooked, planned meals, helped with laundry and did seasonal canning.
 Live-in maids and nannies performed most of the housekeeping, cooking and care of the children.

 Hall Hemingway focused her maternal energy on encouraging and inspiring her children in the cultural world of literature, art, poetry and music.
-She read hundreds of books to her children when they were young, and taught them songs and poetry.
+She read hundreds of books to her children when they were young and taught them songs and poetry.
 She took her children to the opera, theater, and museums in nearby Chicago.
 She insisted that all of her children learn to play a musical instrument.
 The girls were encouraged to play the violin and piano, and Ernest was assigned the cello.
-The Hemingway family would spend their summers at their family cottage in Walloon Lake, Michigan.
+The Hemingway family spent their summers at their family cottage in Walloon Lake, Michigan.
 Their father was an excellent outdoorsman who introduced the Hemingway children to swimming, camping, fishing, hiking, and hunting.
 Their mother enjoyed their summer trips, was often outdoors with the family, and was comfortable using both a fishing pole and a rifle.
-She would later design and have built a small cottage across the lake from the main cottage.
-She often would row herself from the large family cottage to the smaller cottage to spend a few quiet days on her own.
+She later designed and had built a small cottage across the lake from the main cottage.
+She often rowed from the large family cottage to the smaller cottage to spend quiet days on her own.

-Ernest's grandfather died in May 1905, leaving his home to his daughter, Grace.
+Ernest's grandfather died in May 1905, leaving his home to his daughter Grace.
 By October, she had sold the house to Samuel Nissen, an Oak Park grocer.
 She bought a lot on Kenilworth avenue and made sketches for a new, much larger house.
-With those sketches, the architect designed a three-story, eight-bedroom stucco home for the family, with a large music studio for herself and an office for her husband to see medical patients.
-Their last two children were born at the new house: Carol in 1911 and Leicester in 1915, when she was forty-two years old.
+With these sketches, the architect designed a three-story, eight-bedroom stucco home for the family, with a large music studio for herself and an office for her husband to see medical patients.
+Their last two children were born at the new house: Carol in 1911 and Leicester in 1915, when she was age 42.